m3rcer/m3rcer.github.io/permalinks/PhishOPS/localsmtp.md

 - Grab the public key using: `sudo cat /etc/opendkim/keys/example.com/default.txt`

-> Note: The string after the "p parameter" is the public key.
+> Note: The encoded string after the `p parameter` is the public key.

 - Now copy everything in the between the parentheses and paste it creating a new DNS record in your domain dns config as follows:
   ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/permalinks/PhishOPS/images/postfix_install_29.png)

-_Note: delete all double quotes and white spaces in the value field if any using some `sed` magic._
+> Note: delete all double quotes and white spaces in the value field if any using some `sed` magic.

 - Finally, Lets test the DKIM Key: `sudo opendkim-testkey -d example.com -s default -vvv`
   - You will see `Key OK` in the command output if all goes well until here.